-These Fireplace models are listed by OMNI-Test Laboratories Inc. to U.L.
+These Fireplace models are listed by OMNI-Test Laboratories, Inc. to U.L.
 127-standard for factory-built fireplaces.
-The design of this fireplace and these instructions complied with applicable safety standard for a factory built fireplace in effect at the time the fireplace was manufactured.
+The design of this fireplace and these instructions complied with applicable safety standard for a factory built fireplace in effect at the time the fireplace was listed by OMNI-Test Laboratories to ANSI/UL 127 / ULC-S610 Standards for Factory-built Fireplaces manufactured.
 You should be aware, however, that failure to install, operate, and maintain this or any other factory built fireplace properly can result in a house fire or other occurrences that could cause deaths, injuries, and property damages.
 It is very important that the persons installing and/or supervising the installation of this fireplace have appropriate skills in using the tools and techniques required; and reading and comprehension skills sufficient to read and follow these instructions.
 These instructions contain warnings, cautions, and notes to emphasize important safety information.
 To assure that safe and satisfactory service is received from this fireplace, please read the following special notices and all the contents of this manual.